Check getrandom() status and potential problems

 It might be interesting to test if applying https://salsa.debian.org/debian/plymouth/commit/3f818f2f3e8ccf5789f53a293f0eb439733704a4#567819342d86b4fd114233c980808d6fb7281046_108_110 on devel changes anything to boot time but at this point, I'm inclined to just close this ticket as resolved and spend my time on actual problems instead :)

-#7 Updated by CyrilBrulebois about 1 year ago
+#7 Updated by CyrilBrulebois over 1 year ago

 - Status changed from In Progress to Resolved